acgetchell/CDT-plusplus/README.md

 # python cpplint.py <filename>
 ~~~

+(Or use your favorite linter plugin for your editor/IDE.)

 The goals and targets of this project are:

 - [x] Developed with [literate programming][12] generated using [Doxygen][13]